 In property division, the debts and assets of the divorcing partners are split up.
 If you and your spouse are arguing over custody of the dog, the judge will treat Bruno as just another asset.
 That means the court will put a price tag on Bruno, particularly purebreds, if you acquired the dog during your marriage.
 If you had him before you married, or if he was a gift or inheritance, he’s your separate property and the court won’t get involved.

 But if Bruno the dog is treated as community property, and you get the dog, your spouse must receive an asset of comparable value.
 Whatever the outcome, the ruling should be included in your decree.
 It is possible to co-own a pet on an ongoing basis.
 Just provide provisions related to expenses and a custody schedule.

 In addition to prenups and post-nups, you and your spouse can have “pet nups.”
 This specifically provides for the rights and responsibilities each will have in regard to the pet.

 If there are dire circumstances, under the Texas Family Code, a protective order can include a provision prohibiting a person found to have committed family violence from harming, threatening, or interfering with the care, custody, or control of a pet, companion animal, or assistance animal in the care of a person, family, or household member protected by the order.
 Many counties in Texas have included this protective language in their “standing orders”.

 With society’s changing attitude that pets are not property but family, this is an emerging area of family law.
 Pets can help you through a divorce, and a lawyer can help you keep your pets.

-To help get the best outcome possible for you and your pet, get in touch with a Texas family law attorney and start planning for your future.
+To help get the best outcome possible for you and your pet, call us.
 Our attorneys at C.E.
 Borman & Associates, can provide you with trusted legal advice.